 With a sweet, sticky stir fry sauce, and crunchy cashews, what’s not to love?!

-This reader favorite cashew chicken stir fry makes a delicious and easy weeknight dinner, but also works amazingly well for meal prep.
+This reader favorite stir fry makes a delicious and easy weeknight dinner, but also works amazingly well for meal prep.
 It was actually a recipe in one our Meal Prep Challenges!

 Not only is it easy to prepare, but extremely flexible.
 You could make it vegetarian, or swap for what you have in your fridge.
 Let’s discuss!

-Reasons you’ll ♡ this maple ginger cashew chicken stir fry
+Reasons you’ll ♡ maple ginger cashew chicken stir fry

 - it’s simple to prepare and can be ready in under 30 minutes